cscorley/Kaleidoscope/README.md

 ## Structuring tests

-In the initial example we just defined a single test function `runTests(...)`.
+In the initial example we just defined a single test function `runSimulator(...)`.
 To structure individual tests, it can be beneficial to define an individual function for each test.